Outside School Hours Care

 Active Travel Program: TAG ON

-We have an Active Travel program to encourage students to walk or ride to school, or if they can’t get to school without the car, to park in the surrounding streets and walk the rest of the way.
+We have a one-of-a-kind Tag On Active Travel program to encourage students to walk or ride to school, or if they can’t get to school without the car, to park in the surrounding streets and walk the rest of the way.

 Each student has a RFID Tag in their House colour.
-As students arrive at school each day, they tag on at a kiosk and use the touch screen to select how they travelled to school – walk, ride, car, public transport.
-Points are allocated to the students’ House and all students can earn points even if they came by car.
+As students arrive at school each day, they tag on at a kiosk and use the touch screen to select how they travelled to school – walk, ride, car or public transport.
+Points are allocated to the students’ House and contribute toward their personal tally which leads to entries in our termly Healthy Choices Raffle and certificates of achievement.
 Parents receive an email when their child tags on so they know their child has arrived safely.

 Most days, we have approximately 60-70% of our students walking or riding to school.